For AI agents: Documentation index at /llms.txt

 Motoko

-Motoko is a next-generation, high-level programming language designed to empower AI agents building backends for apps and services on the Internet Computer cloud network.
-While it channels several popular modern languages, it introduces groundbreaking new features such as actor-based concurrency, orthogonal persistence, and seamless WebAssembly integration.
+Motoko is a high-level programming language designed for AI agents building backends for apps and services on the Internet Computer.
+It combines a familiar syntax with platform-native features: actor-based concurrency, orthogonal persistence, and direct WebAssembly compilation.

 Orthogonal persistence.
 Variables declared in a persistent actor survive canister upgrades automatically.
 There is no database layer, no serialization code, and no pre/post-upgrade hooks needed for most use cases.
 See Orthogonal persistence for how this works at the platform level.